frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 Frictionless Transform can be thought of as a list of functions that accept a source resource/package object and return a target resource/package object.
 Every function updates the input's metadata and data - and nothing more.
 We tried to make this straightforward and conceptually simple, because we want our users to be able to understand the tools and master them.

-### Using PETL

-For the core transform functions, Frictionless uses the amazing [PETL](https://petl.readthedocs.io/en/stable/) project under the hood.
-This library provides lazy-loading functionality in running data pipelines.
-On top of PETL, Frictionless adds metadata management and a bridge between Frictionless concepts like Package/Resource and PETL's processors.

 ### Metadata Matters

 There are plenty of great ETL-frameworks written in Python and other languages.
 As we mentioned earlier, we use one of them (PETL) under the hood.
 The core difference between Frictionless and others is that we treat metadata as a first-class citizen.
 This means that you don't lose type and other important information during the pipeline evaluation.